phax/phive/README.md

 * v6.0.0 - work in progress
     * Separated all the rules into a separate project - https://github.com/phax/ph-bdve-rules - this repository only contains the engine
     * Extracted the JSON binding into a separate submodule "ph-bdve-json"
+    * Extracted the generic API project into a separate submodule "ph-bdve-api"
+    * Made the validation source type a generics parameter to the executor set etc. So an executor needs to know, whether it can accept XML sources or other kind of source syntaxes.
 * v5.3.1 - 2020-05-28
     * Added possibility to stop further validation on failed Schematrons as well
 * v5.3.0 - 2020-05-26